Devlander-Software/styled-components-theme/README.md

 # Devlander's Shared React Native Types

 Devlander's team utilizes this package during the development of their React Native projects.
-Its primary purpose is to facilitate code reuse by sharing types across multiple projects.
+Its primary purpose is to facilitate code reuse by sharing types across multiple projects that uses the styled-components library.

 # Purpose